Managing Service Accounts

 ServiceAccount tokens can be bound to API objects that exist in the kube-apiserver.
 This can be used to tie the validity of a token to the existence of another API object.
 Supported object types are as follows:

-• Node (in v1.30, creating new node-bound tokens is alpha, using existing node-bound tokens is beta)
+- Node (in v1.32, creating new node-bound tokens is beta, using existing node-bound tokens is GA)

 Additional metadata in Pod bound tokens